cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 ## What is a Validator?

 [Validators](./overview.md) are responsible for committing new blocks to the blockchain through voting.
-A validator's stake is slashed if they become unavailable or sign blocks at the same height.
+A validator's staking is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](./validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

 ::: danger Warning
 If you want to become a validator for the Hub's `mainnet`, you should [research security](./security.md).